magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-36833-broken-pagination-on-search-results-page.md

 labels: 2.4.2,QPT 1.0.22,Magento Commerce Cloud,Quality Patches Tool,catalog,pagination,search,shared catalog,support tools
 ---

 The MDVA-36833 Magento patch fixes the issue where pagination breaks when the shared catalogue is enabled and some products were excluded from shared catalog.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.22 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.22 is installed.
 The patch ID is MDVA-36833.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions